Gauge reads exact current density in anodizing tank

 This Current Density Gage measures the current applied to an aluminum plate with an area of exactly 1 square foot.
 The resulting current reading is therefore a direct reading in amps per square foot.
 (ASF)

-The operation starts by mounting the unit on a bus bar with the work to be anodized.
-Then, pressing the button on the top will display the current measured.
-The display will shut itself off after an “OFF” delay time that you set.
-After ramping the current up to the target, then the digital display will shut off automatically to conserve battery power.
+To use it, simply mount the unit on a bus bar along with the work to be anodized.
+Pressing the button on the top will display the current reading.
+After ramping the current ini your tank up to the target current density, set your rectifier to maintain this constant current.
+The digital display will shut off automatically to conserve battery power.

 • The device is powered by a 9V “square” lithium battery.